-The Coats for Cubs program is about giving the furs back to the animals.
-Often times customers find that the furs they have in their closet are old, outdated, or damaged.
-Other times, a customer comes to realize that, by wearing real fur products, they are condoning the idea that it is okay to kill an animal for its fur.
-Regardless of the reason, these furs can be used to aid in animal rehabilitation by providing bedding for orphaned or injured animals.
-Rehabbers from across the US report that the furs provide a more natural rehabilitation environment for the animals as compared to towels or blankets, for example, and that the animals are often heard heaving audible sighs before snuggling into what used to be a fur coat or other fur product.
+The Coats for Cubs program began in collaboration with the Humane Society of the United States (HSUS), now it is operated by Buffalo Exchange.
+The program is about giving furs back to animals.
+Buffalo Exchange does this by encouraging customers who may have outdated or damaged furs in their closets to donate them.
+These furs can be used to aid in animal rehabilitation by providing bedding for orphaned or injured animals.
+Rehabbers from across the U.S. report that the furs provide a more natural environment for the animals as compared to towels or blankets and, for example, the animals are often heard heaving audible sighs before snuggling into these fur donations.

 Buffalo Exchange will frequently partner with the Humane Society of the United States or with other organizations that work to protect animals and the environment in an effort to help increase awareness of a particular need or to assist in fund raising efforts.
 We’re especially happy to contribute when these kinds of efforts overlap with fashion interests.
 The Coats for Cubs program is particularly relevant to our customer base, who are both environmentally-conscious and avid fashion consumers, which makes Buffalo Exchange an ideal intermediate to help disseminate information about collection efforts.

-Unfortunately not.
-But you can contact one of the rehabilitation facilities to see if they still need furs and if you can mail it to them directly.
+Unfortunately, no. But you can contact one of the rehabilitation facilities listed on the Coats for Cubs website to see if they still need furs and if you can mail it to them directly.

-I’m afraid not.
-Because Buffalo Exchange is only serving as the collection point, we are unable to provide a receipt for your donation.
+No, since Buffalo Exchange is only serving as the collection point, a receipt for the donation cannot be provided.

 Is this the same Coats for Cubs program that was once led by the Humane Society?
 Yes.
 The HSUS discontinued the program following budget cuts and requested that Buffalo Exchange continue to promote the program and to collect fur donations.